mileswd/mac2imgur/README.md

 ###License###

-mac2imgur is released under an GPLv3 license.
+mac2imgur is released under a GPLv3 license.
 See [LICENSE](https://github.com/rauix/mac2imgur/blob/master/LICENSE) for more information.